 Hot Wire Anemometer¶

 A hot wire anemometer can be used to sense the wind speed from any direction so can be mounted directly to the vehicle.
 So far only the modern devices wind sensor Rev. P is supported.
+This is selected by setting WNDVN_SPEED_TYPE to 2.
 This should be wired to between 10V and 12V the OUT and TMP pins are then connected to two 3.3V ADC pins.
 As with the wind vane the sensor should be mounted as high as possible.